gramcracker40/gramcracker40/AssignmentsFolder/P01/READ.md

 ### Garrett Mathers
 ### Description:

-This program makes a Vector
+This program implements a MyVector class with several different methods to manipulate the vector accordingly

 ### Files